Glutamate-rich protein 3: Protein

 C1orf173 is predicted to be a nuclear protein based on PSORT II analysis and the suggested protein interactions found between c1orf173 and other proteins such as TAF5L.

 Analyzing the protein for isoelectric point using the Compute pI/Mw tool in Expasy, it was found that C1orf173 is slightly acidic ranging from a pH of 4.6-5 for most orthologs.
-Further analysis using the NetPhos tool on Expasy found that there are a large number of phosphorylated serines, an intermediate number of phosphorylated threonines and a few phosphoylated tyrosines.
+Further analysis using the NetPhos tool on Expasy found that there are a large number of phosphorylated serines, an intermediate number of phosphorylated threonines and a few phosphorylated tyrosines.

 However, the experimental data clearly showed that ERICH3 proteins, including all three known isoforms, are localized in cytoplasma but not in nucleus.
-The “canonical” ERICH3 protein was predicted to have a molecular weight (MW) of 168.5 kD, but a band at ~250 kD was observed by Western blot.
+The "canonical" ERICH3 protein was predicted to have a molecular weight (MW) of 168.5 kD, but a band at ~250 kD was observed by Western blot.
 This striking difference (>80kD) between predicted and observed MWs was unlikely to result from post-translational modification such as glycosylation or phosphorylation but from the high content of glutamate (E) in its amino acid sequence.
 Previous studies have reported that proteins with a high content of glutamate (E) and/or aspartate (D), amino acids with acidic side chains, can display higher apparent MW values during Western blot analysis than would be predicted.